Fidelity National Home Warranty Review

 - (Access, Diagnosis, Repair or Replacement Limits during the Seller's Coverage Period) Heating and/or Air Conditioning System/Evaporative Cooler And Ductwork: $1,500

 Upon receiving a service call, the company will contact a repair technician within three hours during normal business hours and within 48 hours on holidays and weekends.
 Any repairs needed when your home is uninhabitable will be expedited.
 You should not try to do the repair work yourself or use your own contractor as you will not be reimbursed for the cost.

 You can request service 24/7 by calling 1-800-308-1420 or online.
 If you have questions about a home warranty, contact Fidelity National by calling 1-800-862-6837 or by using the online contact us form.

 Fidelity National Home Warranty has an “A+” rating with the BBB and has been an accredited business since 2005.
-The company has a 1-out-of-5 star customer rating based on 252 reviews.
+The company has a 1-out-of-5 star customer rating based on over 250 reviews.
 There are 606 complaints with the majority of complaints being under the category of “problem with a product or service.”
 Common complaints include denied claims and delays in repairs being performed.

 The Competition: Fidelity National Home Warranty vs. Landmark Home Warranty

 We compared the home warranty plans of Fidelity National Home Warranty and Landmark Home Warranty and found the advantage goes to Landmark Home Warranty.
 Even though Fidelity has a broader coverage territory and better realtor plan pricing, homeowner info and pricing were missing from its website and the customer rating of 1-out-of-5 stars with the BBB was concerning.